Last Updated on

 SNORKEL: Everywhere.
 With much of the water surrounding islands measuring 20 feet deep or less, and little or no waves, conditions are ideal for snorkeling.
-Healthy coral reefs, teeming with colorful fish, can be found at Hope Town Reef (easy access from the beach at Hope Town Harbour Lodge, an Ascend Hotel Collection Member.)
+Healthy coral reefs, teeming with colorful fish, can be found at Hope Town Reef (easy access from the beach at Hope Town Harbour Lodge.)
 For the very best snorkeling, hop on a boat to go to Sandy Cay Reef or Fowl Cays National Park.

 SHOP/BIKE: Hope Town Canvas/The Bike Shop.
 Rent a bike to explore 8-mile-long Elbow Cay, and shop for a one of a kind funky sail bag while you’re at it.
 Housed in one cottage in Hope Town, this is also where you’ll find Jacob Adams Rum, produced by a direct descendent of the eponymous Loyalist settler.

 FISHING/DIVING: I didn’t have a chance to do it all on my whirlwind getaway, but here are a few more activities recommended by locals.
 Try bonefishing, typically a catch-and-release exercise, with Local Boy Deep Sea Fishing.
 Plan a dive trip with Froggies Out Island Adventures.